-Poor lifestyle habits like poor eating, smoking, excessive drinking, drug use, and more undesirable habits can shorten the life expectancy of any individual, but nothing kills more people every year than heart disease.
+Poor lifestyle habits like poor eating, smoking, excessive drinking, drug use, and other undesirable habits can shorten life expectancy.
+However, nothing kills more people every year than heart disease.
 Are employers killing their employees?
-Today’s work demands have blurred the lines of what is expected of an employee when they are on Paid Time Off.
-Employees are often feeling obligated to work when they are on vacation or out sick out of fear of falling behind; perhaps even intense pressure from management to keep up with their job duties.
+Today’s work demands have blurred the lines of what’s expected of an employee when they are on Paid Time Off.
+Employees often feel obligated to work when they are on vacation or out sick out of fear of falling behind.
+Perhaps intense pressure from management also forces them to keep up with their work duties.
 This pressure leads to increasing stress levels in employees.

 GET MY SHORT VERSION OF

 In my book Homeless to Billionaire, we examine studies from the 1960s and 1970s indicating that a normal secretion of stress hormones contributes to medical conditions, such as cardiovascular disease, GI diseases, and adrenal fatigue.
 According to Heart, MD Institute, increased stress levels contribute to high blood pressure and sudden cardiac death and heart enlargement.

 Though we can’t see it, stress is sudden death in waiting.

 Mortality Rates are Rising

 In America, one of the greatest nations on Earth, overworked employees have negative consequences for both employees and employers.
 Work-related stress has been linked to severe health risks.
 A recent study estimated that the effects of workplace stress are similar to those of second-hand smoke.
 The impact of working long hours, in particular, was an expected 20% increase in mortality.

 According to Canopy Health, paid time off “is an important part of balancing a fulfilling work and personal life.
 Offering your employees PTO shows them how much you care about their well-being and the future of your business.”